 This class from Milkology is full of amazing information to prepare you for breastfeeding.
 Visit their website to learn more about what they offer!
 Each class is a downloadable video and only $19!

-Your baby may need help getting a good latch.
+Your newborn baby may need help getting a good latch.

 Your breasts will be exposed and handled by many hands to help your baby secure their latch.
 This takes some getting used to for people who may be modest, like myself.
 Rest assured, this too shall pass.

-So now you are well into the first day or two of your baby’s life and you are getting better at knowing how to help your baby latch.
+So now you are well into the first day or two of your baby’s life and you are getting better at breastfeeding your newborn.

 Or if you prefer to just have this breastfeeding log.
 A simple way to keep track of which side you last nursed from.